 UK introduces new fast-track visa to attract scientists

-Sunday, 26 January 2020 () LONDON — British Prime Minister Boris Johnson introduced a new fast-track visa to attract more of the world’s best scientists to the U.K. in hopes of creating a global science “superpower.”
+Monday, 27 January 2020 () LONDON (AP) — British Prime Minister Boris Johnson introduced a new fast-track visa to attract more of the world’s best scientists to the U.K. in hopes of creating a global science “superpower.”

-Johnson paired the announcement of the Global Talent route program with a pledge of $392 million for research into advanced mathematics.
+Johnson paired the announcement of the Global Talent route program with a pledge of 300 million pounds ($392 million) for research into advanced mathematics.
 The money will help fund researchers and doctoral students whose work in math underpins myriad developments such as safer air travel, smart phone technology and artificial intelligence.

 The new visa route will have no cap on the number of people able to come to the U.K. under the program.
 It starts next month.